marloneth/hubspot-client/README.md

 ## Execute unit tests

-To execute the unit tests you just have to run the corresponding command
+To execute the unit tests you just have to run the related command

 ```sh
 npm run test
 ```

-That will start running the tests suites and will show if everything was ok or of some test failed
+That will start running the tests suites and will show if everything was ok or if some test failed